 Days later the pup emerged from the woods and sought out the elder wolf.
 He tossed the relic at the elder’s feet, spitting curses.
 Since that day, not a single Storm Lord has bothered with him, but he has none the less been every bit an Iminir and walked the path of Skolis-Ur every day

 What’s done in the dark will be brought to the light.

 The light that the half moon projects on the world is the light which guides Devlin, as he is able to see the benefit of the darkness and the light, the good and the bad.
 Rather than play the role of judge and jury, Devlin instead prefers to keep his distance, and gather as much information as possible before acting.
 His style of leadership is very hands-off, assuming that his pack is already expert at their specific jobs.
 Instead, he prefers to act as a path finder, helping to guide them through whichever method offers the least resistance and the most options for the skills the pack brings to bear.
 He sees everyone else as prejudiced by their affinity for the light or the dark, but to Devlin it makes no difference: only the ends matter and the means are all subjective (within reason.)

-As an Uratha apart, Devlin has proven to be a man of extremes, capable of acts of great nobility or violence and noted for how quickly he can switch between the two.
-He has always had difficulty seeing the world in the shades of gray most people do, and has adopted an ambivalent facade to deal with them.
+As an Uratha apart, Devlin has proven to be a man of extremes, capable of acts of great nobility or violence, and noted for how quickly he can switch between the two.
+He has always had difficulty accepting the world in the shades of gray most people seem to thrive in, and has adopted an ambivalent facade to deal with it.
 However, stark intensity always waits beneath the surface like a cloud pooling stray ions, threatening to become a storm.
-After all, his mother named him the Gaelic word for “ferocity” and she was not wrong.
+After all, his mother named him after the Gaelic word for “ferocity” and she was not wrong.